redhat-appstudio/rhtap-cli/CONTRIBUTING.md

 make run ARGS='deploy --help'
 ```

-Which is the equivalent of:
+Which is the equivalent of building and running the application, i.e.:

 ```bash
 make &&